freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 ## Updating Crowdin Settings

 Before you can release a new language, you will need to allow the languages to download from Crowdin.
-To configure that, you need to add a custom language code for your language on Crowdin first.
+To configure that, you need to add a custom language code for your language.

-In the `Curriculum` and `Learn UI` projects, you will need to select `Settings` > `Languages` from the sidebar.
+In the `Curriculum` and `Learn UI` projects on Crowdin, you will need to select `Settings` > `Languages` from the sidebar.
 Then scroll down to `Language Mapping`, where you will see an option to add custom language codes.
 Add a new entry for the language you are releasing, selecting `language` as the `Placeholder` value, and entering a URL-friendly lower-case spelling of your language's name for the `Custom code`.
 If you aren't sure what to use, or you don't have an admin role and can't see the settings, reach out in our contributor chat and we will assist you.

 ## Updating Workflows for GitHub Actions

 Then you need to configure the syncing between Crowdin and GitHub.

-You will need to add a step to the `crowdin-download.client-ui.yml` and `crowdin-download.curriculum.yml`.
+You will need to add a step to the [`crowdin-download.client-ui.yml`](https://github.com/freeCodeCamp/freeCodeCamp/blob/main/.github/workflows/crowdin-download.client-ui.yml) and [`crowdin-download.curriculum.yml`](https://github.com/freeCodeCamp/freeCodeCamp/blob/main/.github/workflows/crowdin-download.curriculum.yml).
 The step for these will be the same.
 For example, if you want to enable Dothraki downloads:

 ```yml
 ##### Download Dothraki #####